scottwalmsley/wSIMCity/README.md

 Welcome to wSIMCity, software for mining Wide Sim mass spectrometry data.  wSIMCity was developed by Scott Walmsley, PhD, of the Masonic Cancer Center at the Univerity of Minnesota - Twin Cities in the laboratory of Prof. Rob Turesky, PhD.
 Development of wSIMCity was brought about by necessity to overcome data structure issues in wide-SIM data independent acquisition (DIA) data produced in DNA-adduct mass spectrometry (MS) experiments.
 As such we developed an R-package to process raw w-SIM DIA data and to mine for DNA-adducts in that data.

 wSIM-DIA methods were developed to increase sensitivity for DNA-adducts detected in digests of DNA and using mass spectrometry.
 More specfically, the automatic gain control (AGC) of orbitrap MS is used together with wide selected ion monitoring (wide-SIM) m/z ranges to boost sensitivity for the ions of interest.
-The wide-SIM MS^1 data is collected and then then subsequent scan undergoes a low energy collision induced dissociation (CID) of ~20meV.
+The wide-SIM MS<sup>1</sup> data is collected and then then subsequent scan undergoes a low energy collision induced dissociation (CID) of ~20meV.
 This MS2 scan leverages the known neutral loss at low energy CID of a dexoyribose and serves as the tell tale sign of the presence of a DNA-adduct.
 Turesky and group pioneered this altered DIA methodology and it likely will serve as a strategy for untargeted disvoery of novel DNA-adducts.
 The general mechanism is show below using the molecule dG-C8-PhIP, an important carcinogen of prostate caused by overcooked meats:</br>

 <p align="center">
 <img src="images/mechanism.png" title = "mechanism">
 </p>

 The blue portion of the molecule is the mutagen or carcinogen, shown bound to the nucleoside (black and red).
 MS2 CID (25meV) causes the neutral loss of a deoxyribose (dR, red) leading to the formation of Guanine-C8-PhIP.
 Generally speaking, it has been shown that this mechanism is universal across as wide spectrum of mutated DNA adduct pairs.
-The ions at the MS1 level are described in generally as presursor ions (denoted: [M+H]+), and the resulting ion after the neutral loss is called the 'aglycone' (denoted as: [B+H2]+).
-Note the gain of a mobile proton, hence the '+H2'.
+The ions at the MS1 level are described in generally as presursor ions (denoted: [M+H]<sup>+</sup>), and the resulting ion after the neutral loss is called the 'aglycone' (denoted as: [B+H<sub>2</sub>]<sup>+</sup>).
+Note the gain of a mobile proton, hence the '+H<sub>2</sub>'.

 Targeted extraction of molecules such as dG-C8-PhIP from this type of data is fairly straightforward.
 However, a major goal is to facilitate untargeted detection of DNA-adducts using this adaption to proteomics' / metabolomics' data independent acquisition (DIA) methodologies.
 Below is a figure showing the slight differences between proteomics/ metabolommics (A) for DIA and DDA methods, and methods developed for DNA adductomics (B and C).
 Included in panel B is DDA method for DNA work called constant neutral loss screening.
 Panel C is the method for which this software was originally written: